 3. Plant as close to the house as you can because when it freezes at night you will be dragging sheets around the yard to protect plants from frost.
 I plant most of my fall things in pots on the patio.
 Herbs, edible flowers, a few greens, etc just need a couple good sized pots.

 4. I plant closer together in the fall.
-Plants wont be using as much water, nor will they have as many issues with bugs as garden plants do in the spring and summer.
+Plants wont be using as much water, nor will they have as many issues with bugs as spring garden plants do..
 I tend to pack my plants in a little closer to each other in the fall.
 I also find that things don’t grow quite as vigorously and get as big as they do in the summer so they take up much less space.

 I went to the nursery today and spent a bit of time out in the yard putting some things into the dirt.
 I didn’t get too much but I love being able to walk out my back door and pick fresh herbs.
 I have quite a few things from summer that are still thriving.
 If there was a black market for tarragon I would be a wealthy woman because that stuff is taking over the garden!
 It has started flowering now and I really need to start drying it or making some tarragon vinegar!
-Today I planted more oregano, basil and parsley.
+Today I planted more oregano, basil, and parsley (I’m looking forward to another batch of homemade pesto soon!).
 I will lose the basil early since it is very sensitive to cold but the parsley will over winter fairly well.